-Resources for Colorado Drivers on Distracted Driving
+Distracted Driving Resources for Colorado Drivers

-Brain Not Built to Multitask
+The Brain Wasn’t Meant to Multitask

 Modern society encourages the idea that multitasking is the best way to get things done.
 According to a study conducted by researchers from the University of Sussex in the UK, the MRI scans of frequent multitaskers exhibited less brain density in the region responsible for empathy and emotional control.
 The researchers concluded that multitasking, especially involving the use of electronic devices for an extended period of time, could permanently change brain structure.

 When you are talking on the phone or sending a text while driving, your brain is simply not capable of focusing entirely on either activity.
 While switching between multiple tasks might feel smooth and continuous, in reality, it requires a series of small shifts, which drain mental resources and energy.
 A recent University of California study found that it takes up to 23 minutes and 15 seconds to refocus on a task after being interrupted.
 This also holds true for hands-free technology; even if your device is out of your hand, it is still taking up fundamental space in your brain.

 Like the other states, Colorado has enacted a series of laws addressing the dangers of using a cell phone while driving: